Skip to main content

 What Does an Esthetician Actually Do?

-An esthetician is a licensed skincare professional trained to assess, treat, and improve the health and appearance of the skin.
+An esthetician (NO FINANCIAL AID FOR THIS PROGRAM) is a licensed skincare professional trained to assess, treat, and improve the health and appearance of the skin.
 That work spans a wide range of services — facials, chemical peels, microdermabrasion, waxing, brow and lash treatments, extractions, and advanced exfoliation techniques.

 Estheticians work in day spas, medical spas, resorts, dermatology offices, plastic surgery clinics, salons, and as independent contractors.
 Some specialize in corrective skincare, working closely with dermatologists on post-procedure care.
 Others focus on wellness-oriented services like therapeutic facials and body treatments.